 It’s expected that supervisors protect the interests of all their employees and uphold the policies of the company.
 However, in some instances, a supervisor may be the cause of discrimination or other behaviors that create an unsafe workplace.
 Those victimized by a negligent or abusive boss can feel trapped with nowhere to turn.
 That is why we encourage employees to consult our attorney so we can take legal action on your behalf.

-At our firm, we carefully investigate incidents of harassment and discrimination, gather testimony and build strong cases that force employers to comply with the law.
-Take the first step and contact our Des Moines, Iowa, law office by dialing 515-619-9148 or complete our online contact form for a prompt response.
+At Higgins Law Firm, PLLC, we carefully investigate incidents of harassment and discrimination, gather testimony and build strong cases that force employers to comply with the law.
+Take the first step and contact our West Des Moines, Iowa, law office by dialing (515) 619-9148 or complete our online contact form for a prompt response.